Infineon/optiga-connect-iot/README.md

 #### How to read out EID

+The EID or eUICC-ID is the unique identifier of an embedded Universal Integrated Circuit Card (eUICC).
+One option to get the EID is to read it electronically by means of APDUs (Commands) via the ISO/IEC 7816-UART:

 1)  SELECT ECASD: A0 00 00 05 59 10 10 FF FF FF FF 89 00 00 02 00<br>
 ->  00 A4 04 00 10 A0 00 00 05 59 10 10 FF FF FF FF 89 00 00 02 00<br>
 <- 90 00